lcp

 Application of the PELP Framework:

-The course incorporates the PELP framework to help guide reflection and structure responses.
+The mini-audit incorporates the PELP framework to help guide reflection and structure responses.
 This nationally recognised tool ensures that each phase of end-of-life care is thoughtfully considered.

 Interactive Learning and Reflection: